 SO!
 With the clock about to strike midnight on the offseason, I've got some questions about ownership…[it's a thread, I'm sorry] [📸 Matt Freed/PG] pic.twitter.com/qdPbFeE0rD

-— James Santelli is feeling very Olympic today (@JamesSantelli) March 28, 2019
+— James Santelli is once again in Pirates mode (@JamesSantelli) March 28, 2019

 Unfortunately, the Pirates seem to be missing what the fans are upset about.
 Back in 2013, when fans had gone 20 years without a winning season, the fans were understandably upset.
 They desperately wanted to see a winner.
 And when the team won, attendance spiked.
 There was renewed interest in the team, with almost 2.5 million fans in attendance in each of 2014 and 2015.